Resources are essential for all community groups and voluntary organisations. They come in a number of different forms, including:

 As well as helping you plan your funding bid, we can help you to increase your chances of success when you’re ready to submit it.

 Our read a funding bid service gives constructive critique on funding bids that are 90% bid ready.
 Your bid will benefit from a fresh and neutral pair of eyes.
-It will be read by one of our volunteers or staff who are experienced in fundraising.
-We’ll give you written feedback on your bid which will highlight its strengths, any glaring mistakes or omissions, and give you any suggestions that may strengthen the final submission and your chances of success.
+It will be read by one of our volunteers or staff who understand funder expectations and the key elements of a strong funding bid.
+We’ll give you written feedback on your bid which will highlight its strengths, any glaring mistakes or omissions, and provide top level suggestions for change that would improve the chances of success.

-Our read a funding bid service requires bids to be given to us at least 10 working days before the bid’s submission deadline, to allow us enough time to read and comment on your bid.
+Our read a funding bid service requires bids to be given to us with a minimum of 15 working days before the bid’s submission deadline, to allow us enough time to read and comment on your bid.

 “With the read a funding bid service it has been possible to improve our funding bid to the big lottery.
 It probably would not have been successful without this service.”
 Caroline Jurdon, Homeopathy in the Sussex Community